 The next step is a blood test for IHC or Immunohistochemical testing.
 This tests if the protein products that the 4 common Lynch Syndrome cancer genes produce are found in the blood stream or not.
 If these protein products are absent, the risk for Lynch Syndrome increases.
 The MLH1 and PMS2 genes produce protein products that normally form a complex together.
-Likewise, he MSH2 and the MSH6 genes also make proteins that bind together.
+Likewise, the MSH2 and the MSH6 genes also make proteins that bind together.
 Therefore, for IHC testing, we are looking if there are low levels of either the MLH1/PMS2 or MSH2/MSH6 complexes.
 IHC testing normally costs around $500.

-If the MLH1/PMS2 complex is not found, it may be from Lynch Syndrome or secondary to the tumor itself.
+If the MLH1/PMS2 complex is not found (no methylation), it may be from Lynch Syndrome or secondary to the tumor itself.
 Sometimes tumors alter a protein by adding on an extra methyl group.
 This alters the identity and function of the protein.
 If a patient’s family history is strongly positive for Lynch and the MLH1/PMS2 protein complex is not found, then the person has Lynch Syndrome.
 However, if there is a weak family history for Lynch Syndrome, BRAF testing should be done.